Highlights in the Life of Ezra Taft Benson

 “Now, in the authority of the sacred priesthood in me vested, I invoke my blessing upon the Latter-day Saints and upon good people everywhere.

 “I bless you with increased discernment to judge between Christ and anti-Christ.
 I bless you with increased power to do good and to resist evil.
 I bless you with increased understanding of the Book of Mormon.
 I promise you that from this moment forward, if we will daily sup from its pages and abide by its precepts, God will pour out upon each child of Zion and the Church a blessing hitherto unknown—and we will plead to the Lord that He will begin to lift the condemnation—the scourge and judgment.
-Of this I bear solemn witness” (in Conference Report, Apr.
-1986, 100; or Ensign, May 1986, 78).
+Of this I bear solemn witness” (“A Sacred Responsibility,” Ensign, May 1986, 78).

 President Ezra Taft Benson told Church members:

-“The Book of Mormon is the instrument that God designed to ‘sweep the earth as with a flood, to gather out [His] elect’ (Moses 7:62).
-This sacred volume of scripture needs to become more central to our preaching, our teaching, and our missionary work. …
+“The Book of Mormon is the instrument that God designed to ‘sweep the earth as with a flood, to gather out [His] elect.’
+(Moses 7:62.)
+This sacred volume of scripture needs to become more central in our preaching, our teaching, and our missionary work. …

 “I have a vision of homes alerted, of classes alive, and of pulpits aflame with the spirit of Book of Mormon messages.